Banging Toolbox

 Get one cup each of vinegar and baking soda.
 Pour the baking soda first into the drain followed by the vinegar.

 The solution inside the drain will then start to bubble.
-Let it sit for a couple of hours then do a flood test to see if the problem goes away.
+Let the solution sit for a couple of hours and then do a flood test to see if the problem goes away.

-It’s an effective way to unclog the shower drain naturally.
+This is an effective way to unclog the shower drain with natural kitchen ingredients.

 Using a plunger

-A toilet plunger creates fast explosive pressure that can help break down blockages, or at the very least, pull the gunk closer so that it gets within reach for removal depending on your technique.
+A toilet plunger creates fast explosive pressure that can help break down blockages, or at the very least, pull the gunk closer so that the block gets within reach for removal.

 The effectiveness of a plunger depends on what kind of buildup is clogging the drain.